-2022 Caliber Awards
+2022/23 Caliber Awards Program

 Congratulations to the Teacher of the Year Finalists!

-The Teacher of the Year (TOY) Award honors outstanding classroom teachers who inspire students of all backgrounds and abilities to excel.
+The Teacher of the Year (TOY) program honors outstanding classroom teachers who inspire students of all backgrounds and abilities to excel.
 Through their contributions, we have made significant progress in student achievement.
 You are encouraged to join us in honoring these educators by participating in this prestigious recognition program.